FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 {% include _image.liquid src="/assets/img/blogs/terry-test-account.png" alt="Terry test user info" class="img-fluid" figure=false %}

+## Setting up FusionAuth using a Kickstart file

+Instead of manually setting up FusionAuth, you can also use Kickstart.
+This lets you get going quickly if you have a fresh installation of FusionAuth.
+Learn more about how to use [Kickstart](/docs/v1/tech/installation-guide/kickstart/).
+Here's an example [Kickstart file](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/matt/kickstart-python/example-apps/python-first-app.json) which sets up FusionAuth for this tutorial.

 ## How to deactivate a user with FusionAuth Python client library

 Now that we have our test user Id credentials, open up another instance of your text editor or open your favorite Python IDE and let's create a new application.
 We'll call this application `deactivate.py`.